Chapter 3.5 – Ports and the Circular Economy

 • Intermediaries for configuring, brokering, and facilitating circular transition efforts.
 Intermediation helps to balance the many different objectives and efforts in the complex network of port-related actors and stakeholders.
 A wide array of public and public-private organizations can be instrumental in community building and leadership toward circular transition.

 • The role of the port managing entity.
 Port authorities play a central role as active community builders, engaging policymakers across different policy areas and levels of governance, as well as various stakeholders in the circular port transition.
-Port governance settings have to be aligned to make it possible to fully benefit from the port’s managing entity’s position between actors and networks so that the port authority engages as an intermediary in the port’s circular transition and is a leader in building-related communities with the port ecosystem.
-Port authorities might advance processes reducing, incentivizing, and supporting waste reduction and high-quality separation of generated waste, enabling industrial symbiosis, facilitating the clustering of activities to prevent by-products from becoming wastes, advancing new business models, and encouraging wider and better consumer choices.
+Port governance settings have to be aligned to make it possible to fully benefit from the port’s managing entity’s position between actors and networks, so that the port authority engages as an intermediary in the port’s circular transition and is a leader in building-related communities within the port ecosystem.
+Port authorities might advance processes, reducing, incentivizing, and supporting waste reduction and high-quality separation of generated waste, enabling industrial symbiosis, facilitating the clustering of activities to prevent by-products from becoming wastes, advancing new business models, and encouraging wider and better consumer choices.
 While they aim to decarbonize their footprint in the energy transition process, port authorities can also stimulate emission reductions of the main emitters.
-Within the wider port area and to benefit the wider economy and community, port authorities can be the facilitator, enabler, developer, and integrator of renewable energy streams and supply chains and stimulate energy transition initiatives in the port.
+Within the wider port area and to benefit the wider economy and community, port authorities can be the facilitator, enabler, developer, and integrator of renewable energy streams and supply chains, and stimulate energy transition initiatives in the port.

-• Community building and collaboration enable the collaborative resolution of common issues, the development of case studies that can act as blueprints to accelerate the take-up of initiatives, the realization of the essential incremental phases, and any (de)regulatory needs and the required transitional phases.
+• Community building and collaboration enable the collaborative resolution of common issues, the development of case studies that can act as blueprints to accelerate the take-up of initiatives, the realization of the essential incremental phases, and any (de)regulatory needs, and the required transitional phases.
 It can also bring CE-related projects to reality (i.e., not being overambitious) and, not least, increase investments in advancing circularity.
 As circular projects are not necessarily interconnected, and their contribution might not be entirely visible and understandable by all involved in the port ecosystem, the level of voluntary investments by individual entities might be otherwise low.
 As cluster and community managers, port authorities have a specific role in engaging and stimulating collaboration with local governments, environmental organizations, and businesses to exchange best practices, share resources, and align goals for CE in ports.
 Through cluster governance of the circular port transition, the port authority might even assume leadership in aspects that conventionally were outside its jurisdiction, such as various strategies to monitor and improve circular performance, setting up material flow analysis tools, and facilitating relations with its surrounding urban areas on circular port issues.
 The leadership of the port authorities creates conditions for increased levels of investments in advancing port circularity.

 E. Focus areas